 Ethan’s career took off after impressing Michael Franti with an impromptu backstage jam in Spearhead’s dressing room long before ever playing a show together.
 Ethan was summoned by Franti to come to his studio in San Francisco, CA to record what would later become some of the more infectious tracks on Misunderstood.
 From there, a bond between the two artists was solidified.
 The first single “Crazy Tonight” was arranged, recorded, produced at Franti’s studio, also features him on guest vocals.
 This track, coupled with the reggae-pop hybrid “Cool Kids” (also produced by Franti) opens a new album that is a cohesive coming of age for an artist in Ethan’s shoes – except “ET” as some fans call him, doesn’t wear shoes!!

 “I think Ethan is going to be a perennial artist for a lifetime of music.
 He is not somebody who you think is going to be like three years on the map and then you never hear from them again.
 “He is going to be an artist to me like Ben Harper or Jack Johnson or even John Lee Hooker.”
-An who plays music until they can’t play anymore.” – Michael Franti
+An artist who plays music until they can’t play anymore.” – Michael Franti

 “Ethan is amazing at whatever he does.
 Singing, strumming, shredding the guitar on leads, or just making people smile.
 He’s good at it all.
 His latest album Misunderstood has many variations of styles.
 My favorite song off it is “This has all been a dream”.
 It best captures Ethan’s talent and personality Good music is great, but when the personality and character of the person making the music is just as great, there ain’t nothin’ better.”- Kyle McDonald, Slightly Stoopid